ibm-cloud-docs/vpc/about-contract.md

 2. Open the image.
 3. Click **Tag**, and then click **Digest**.

 After you get the digest, add this digest in the `docker-compose.yaml` file.
-The following is an example:
+See the following example:
 ```yaml
 services:
   <imagename>: